AnudeepAkkana/STA_PART2_SOLUTIONS/STA-Part2.md

 -   Normalize the data and perform clustering
 -   Profile the clusters after k-means clustering

+1. 4 columns(chatter,spam,adult,uncategorised) were removed

+2. Scaling was done on raw data

+3. Hierarchical clustering was performed on raw data and it was found the observations werenot entirely conclusive.
+The clusters also were not properly distinct.The objective of our experiment i.e segmentation was not being met properly So we decided to go a step ahead and do PCA on the raw data and then make it go through hierarchial custering to get improved clustering.

 #### Explore the data for correlated interests

     ## 'data.frame':    7882 obs. of  37 variables: